-Future Electronics currently has two Data Protection Officers (DPOs), one responsible for regions outside of Europe, the Middle East and Africa (EMEA) and the other responsible for the EMEA region.
-Contact details for each DPO is as follows:
+Future Electronics currently has two Data Protection Officers (DPOs), one responsible for regions outside of Europe, the Middle East and Africa (EMEA) and the other responsible for the EMEA region, and a EU Representative.
+Contact details for each DPO and the EU Representative are as follows:

 DPO for EMEA:

 Postal Address: Future Electronics, Future House, The Glanty, Egham, Surrey TW20 9AH, United Kingdom

 Email Address: EUREP@FutureElectronics.com

 Postal Address: Future Electronics, Bobrowiecka 8, Warsaw, 00-728 Poland